Administrative divisions of New Brunswick: Census areas

 Census Canada divides the province into census divisions and subdivisions, population centres, and economic regions (Fredericton-Moncton-Saint John, Madawaska-Charlotte, Restigouche-Albert).

 Health authorities

-The NB Department of Health funds two health authorities: Horizon Health Network in the central and southern portions of the province, and Vitalité Health Network in the north and southeast.
-For statistical purposes, the government further divides the province into seven zones, with zones 2 and 3 in the Horizon authority, and the rest under Vitalité.
+The New Brunswick Department of Health funds two regional health authorities: Horizon Health Network and Vitalité Health Network.
+The province is divided into seven health regions, with Region 1 being managed under both networks; regions 2, 3, and 7 under the Horizon network; and regions 4, 5, and 6 under the Vitalité network.